Your Role. Our Mission.

 What Events Qualify for Paid Family Leave Benefits?

-There are three (3) kinds of events for which your patient may be eligible for Paid Family Leave benefits.
+There are four (4) events for which your patient may be eligible for Paid Family leave benefits.
 Each type of leave has its own eligibility rules and its limit on the length of time your patient can receive benefits in a year.
-No matter how many different types of leave your patient may take in a year, no more than eight (8) weeks of Paid Family Leave benefits can be received in a year.
-The three (3) types of leave are:
+Generally, your patient may not receive more than eight (8) weeks of Paid Family Leave benefits in a year, no matter how many different types of leave they may take in a year.
+However, if your patient is a pregnant person, they may receive benefits for two (2) weeks of prenatal leave and eight (8) weeks of parental leave, allowing them to receive ten (10) weeks of benefits in a year.
+The four (4) types of leave are:

 - Parental leave - receive benefits to bond with a new child for up to 8 weeks in a year;

-- Medical leave - receive benefits for your own serious health condition for up to 6 weeks in a year.
+- Medical leave - receive benefits to care for your own serious health condition for up to 6 weeks in a year; and

 The new Paid Family Leave program in the District of Columbia is just the policy we need to level the playing field and guarantee all workers in the nation’s capital the job security they deserve.
 With this program, one illness in a family will no longer activate a cycle of systemic inequities that can lead to unemployment and even homelessness.
 At Mary’s Center, we have seen this cycle play out over and over again in our 32 years of providing services, with a devastating emotional and economic toll on our participants who are forced to choose between their jobs and their health.
 Paid Family Leave gives everyone a fair shot, and we are extremely proud to see the program coming to fruition for District workers.